 - (1) All costs included in this proposal dated March 14, 2012, to establish cost allocations or billings for Fiscal Year 2012-2013 are allowable in accordance with the requirements of OMB Circular A-87, "Cost Principles for State and Local Governments," and the Federal award(s) to which they apply.
 Unallowable costs have been adjusted for in allocating costs as indicated in the cost allocation plan. - (2) All costs included in this proposal are properly allocable to Federal awards on the basis of a beneficial or causal relationship between the expenses incurred and the awards to which they are allocated in accordance with applicable requirements.
 Further, the same costs that have been treated as indirect costs have not been claimed as direct costs.
 Similar types of costs have been accounted for consistently.

 I declare that the foregoing is true and correct.

-MetroPlan Orlando
+Governmental Unit: MetroPlan Orlando

-Carolyn C Small
+Signature: Carolyn C Small

-Carolyn C. Small, CPA
+Name of Official: Carolyn C. Small, CPA

-Director of Finance and Administration
+Title: Director of Finance and Administration

-3-12, 2012
+Date of Execution: 3 - 12, 2012

 Approved: